zhihaozhao/caffe-cudnn8/README.md

-# Caffe with cuDNN8
+# Caffe-cuDNN8 with yolo layer
-The original version caffe can only work with cuDNN7.x, but since CUDA11.x, only cudnn8 is supported, so I made some changes in code to make caffe able to work with CUDA11.x + cuDNN8.x.
+The caffe-cudnn8-yolo version can work with yolov3.

-I have made code changes in fo cudnn8:
+I have made code changes in for cudnn8 / upsample / yolo:
+	for cudnn8:
        cmake/Cuda.cmake
        src/caffe/layers/cudnn_ndconv_layer.cu
        src/caffe/layers/cudnn_conv_layer.cpp
        src/caffe/layers/cudnn_deconv_layer.cpp

+	for upsample:
+		include/caffe/layers/upsample_layer.hpp
+		src/caffe/layers/upsample_layer.cpp
+		src/caffe/proto/caffe.proto

+	for yolo:
+		include/caffe/layers/yolov3_layer.hpp
+		src/caffe/layers/yolov3_layer.cpp
+		src/caffe/proto/caffe.proto

-This version code can directly work with cuDNN8.x, If you do want to use caffe with cudnn7.x(original caffe), you need to make these changes in the above files:
+This version code can directly work with cuDNN8.x/yolov3, If you want to use caffe with cudnn7.x(original caffe), you need to make these changes in the above files:

     1) Open the file “cmake/Cuda.cmake”.  replace "cudnn_version.h" with "cudnn.h" by commenting/uncommenting the lines where they are.
     2) In cudnn_ndconv_layer.cu, cudnn_conv_layer.cpp and cudnn_deconv_layer.cpp  change all "if CUDNN_VERSION_MIN(8, 0, 0)  // 0" to "#if 0 // CUDNN_VERSION_MIN(8, 0, 0)".